xpring88/polaris-react/src/components/ThemeProvider/README.md

 # Theme provider

-Theme provider is a component that enables sharing global theme settings throughout the hierarchy of your application.
-It is included by default as a child of the [app provider component](https://polaris.shopify.com/components/structure/app-provider), but can be used independently to apply a base theme, or to override a parent theme in its children.
+Use theme provider to share global theme settings throughout the hierarchy of your application.
+Theme provider is included by default as a child of the [app provider component](https://polaris.shopify.com/components/structure/app-provider) but can be used independently to apply a base theme or to override a parent theme in its children.

 ---